Loading...

 The National Redress Scheme was introduced in response to the Royal Commission into Institutional Child Abuse to provide support to people who have experienced institutional child sexual abuse.

 The Scheme commenced on 1 July 2018 and will run for a period of ten years, concluding on 30 June 2028.
 The Scheme acknowledges that many children were sexually abused in Australian institutions and holds institutions accountable for the abuse.
+The Scheme provides an opportunity to people who have experienced institutional child sexual abuse to gain access to counselling, a direct personal response (DPR), and a Redress payment.

 Direct Personal Response (DPR)